Implement step-up authentication

 getUser

-function from our SDK, and then matching thesession.getRecipeId()
+function from the SDK, and then matching thesession.getRecipeId()

 to the login methods in the user object.
-As per the MFA factors, you can see which ones are enabled for this user by using theMultiFactorAuth.getRequiredSecondaryFactorsForUser
+Per the MFA factors, you can see which ones this user has enabled by using theMultiFactorAuth.getRequiredSecondaryFactorsForUser

 function.
 For performance reasons, you may want to put this information in the session's access token payload of the user in thecreateNewSession